SilverShak/message-board/README.md

 2. Publish the files on Web Server

+Maintnanace and modifications:
-3. If you want to delete old messages automaticly from database, run handlers/message_delete_expired.php in schedule
+1. If you want to delete old messages automaticly from database, run handlers/message_delete_expired.php in schedule
+2. Add or edit categories:
+  a.
+Create class at style/style.css
+  b.
+Add category name as new select option at index.php.
+Look for "editCategory" element.
+  c.
+Add at category class name and class as new switch option at handlers/message_get.php.
+Look for "**EDIT CATEGORIES HERE**" part